Distributed Out-of-Memory NMF on CPU/GPU Architectures: Introduction

 \section{Introduction}

-Big data analysis plays a crucial role in many problems including human health, cyber security, economic stability, emergency response, and scientific discovery.
+NMF is a popular unsupervised learning method that extracts sparse and explainable latent features \cite{lee1999learning}, which are often used to reveal explainable low-dimensional hidden structures that represent and classify the elements of the whole dataset \cite{cichocki2009nonnegative}.
+NMF is used in big data analysis, which plays a crucial role in many problems, including human health, cyber security, economic stability, emergency response, and scientific discovery.
 With the increased accessibility to data and technology, datasets continue to grow in size and complexity.
-At the same time, the operational value of the information hidden in patterns in such datasets continues continues to grow in significance.
-Extracting explainable hidden features from large datasets, collected experimentally or computer generated, is important because the data presumably carry essential (but often previously unknown) information about the causality, relationships, and mechanisms of the investigated phenomenon.
-Discovering meaningful hidden patterns from data is not a trivial task because the datasets are formed only by directly observable quantities while the underlying processes or features, in general, remain unobserved, latent or hidden \cite{everett2013introduction}.
-Non-negative Matrix Factorization (NMF) is a popular unsupervised learning method that extracts sparse and explainable latent features \cite{lee1999learning}, that is often used to reveal explainable low-dimensional hidden structures that represent and classify the elements of the whole dataset \cite{cichocki2009nonnegative}.
+At the same time, the operational value of the information hidden in patterns in such datasets continues to grow in significance.
+Extracting explainable hidden features from large datasets, collected experimentally or computer-generated, is vital because the data presumably carries essential (but often previously unknown) information about the investigated phenomenon's causality, relationships, and mechanisms.
+Discovering meaningful hidden patterns from data is not a trivial task because the datasets are formed only by directly observable quantities while the underlying processes or features, in general, remain unobserved, latent, or hidden \cite{everett2013introduction}.

 Analysis of vast amounts of (usually sparse) data via NMF requires novel distributed approaches for reducing computational complexity, speeding up the computation, and dealing with data storage and data movement challenges.
-The bulk of the NMF computations are matrix-matrix multiplications, which can be sped up by GPU accelerators.
-Although several parallel and distributed frameworks have been proposed to address this problem, the majority of them are constrained by their algorithmic designs, which limit their scalability for large-scale data (see details in Related work section).
-Many of the proposed algorithms result in high communication costs for data movement across different components of modern heterogeneous hardware platforms, such that data movement delays actually exceeds the actual computational cost.
-Our main contribution is a novel NMF parallel framework, called \textit{pyDNMF-GPU}, that minimizes the data movement on GPUs, which in turn improves overall running times.
+Most NMF computations are matrix-matrix multiplications, which GPU accelerators can speed up.
+The primary performance and scaling limiting factors in NMF implementations on modern heterogeneous HPC systems are high communication costs due to data movement across different system parts (inter-node and intra-node communications).
+In various cases, these communication delays exceed the time the actual computations take, resulting in poor performance and poor scalability on large distributed systems.